 Larry Loadhauler groans and buries his head in the pillow as his 6 a.m. smartphone alarm blares across the room.
 "This hotel bed isn't doing me any favors, and flying until 8 last night sure didn't help my stiff muscles," Larry grouses.
 "Why doesn't this place have a hot tub?" he mutters as he drags himself to the shower.
 Larry blasts the hot water onto his back and shoulders, hoping to work out some of the kinks.
 He's got to fly today at 9, and there's a team briefing before that at 8.
 The southwest Texas heat is already building as Larry crosses through the breezeway to the hotel lobby.

-Five other company pilots straggle in for the briefing, provided by the regional fire command center.
+Five other company pilots straggle in for the briefing provided by the regional fire command center.
 Ground crews have reported that the fire, which they fought hard to knock down overnight, has reignited due to the 40-50 mph winds in these desolate flatlands.
 Although the fire hasn't yet overtaken any towns, it has advanced to within 10 miles of the closest settlement, which is starting to ramp up its evacuation plans.
-The team's mission for today: work with ground crews to keep the fire from advancing further toward the town, and hope the predicted thunderstorms roll through without any lightning-caused fires.
+The team's mission for today: Work with ground crews to keep the fire from advancing further toward the town, and hope the predicted thunderstorms roll through without starting any of their own fires.

 With the briefing complete, Larry and his pilot-in-command John perform their preflight mechanical and gear checks.
 Larry has already prepared the day's flight plan, although their twin-engine aircraft will receive its airborne instructions from their incident commander, kind of like a football quarterback who telegraphs plays to his team members.
 The only difference is that Dick, the seasoned incident commander who will control team operations from a twin-engine plane high above the scene, will communicate by radio instead of hand signals.